 ASC 815 "Derivatives and Hedging" requires an entity to recognize all derivatives as either assets or liabilities and measure those instruments at fair value.
 Derivatives that do not qualify as a hedge must be adjusted to fair value in earnings.
 If the derivative does qualify as a hedge under ASC 815, changes in the fair value will either be offset against the change in fair value of the hedged assets, liabilities or firm commitments or recognized in other accumulated other comprehensive income until the hedged item is recognized in earnings.
 The ineffective portion of a hedge's change in fair value will be immediately recognized in earnings.

 (a) Foreign Exchange

 The company periodically enters into derivative instruments, principally forward contracts to reduce exposures pertaining to fluctuations in foreign exchange rates.
-The fair value of these forward contracts was \$0.5 million at the end of the year.
+There were no forward contracts outstanding at the end of the year.

 (b) Interest Rate